Virgin Media M125 Broadband Review

 These bundles often add great value if you’re already a mobile customer with O2 or if you prefer having multiple services on one monthly bill.

-How M125 Compares to Rivals
+How M125 Compares to Similar plans

 Network Coverage and Availability

 Virgin’s broadband services currently reach around 65% of UK homes, primarily in urban and suburban areas.
 Most M125 connections use DOCSIS 3.1 via Virgin’s cable (HFC) network, offering good download speeds compared to standard fibre-to-the-cabinet (FTTC) broadband providers.
-Virgin is also rolling out full-fibre (FTTP) through partnerships like nexfibre, gradually improving coverage and service reliability across the UK.

-Pros and Cons: Is M125 Worth Choosing?
+Is Virgin Media M125 Fibre Broadband Worth Choosing?

 Pros: